SCStelz/CopilotForSecurity/CustomPlugIns/API-GetShodanIP/README.md

-# Get Shodan IP Information
+# Copilot for Security Custom Plugin - API - Get Shodan IP Information

 #### Copilot for Security Plugin to gather reputation and running services for an IP Address using Shodan's API's